roeegro/SwimFix/training/README.md

 ## Data Preperation and Preprocessing
 In this section we will explain how we annotated our own custom data and geneterated a lmdb file so it can fit into the model.
 We will go through the complete pipeline.

-For this section and this section **only** we used a Windows 10 machine with:
+For this section you will need to install the following:
 - Docker (For [Data Annotation](#step-1---data-annotation))
 - Matlab R2019a (For [Data Augmentation](#step-3---data-augmentation))
 - Python 3.6 installed (For [Data Filtering and Re-indexing](#step-2---data-filtering-and-re-indexing) and [LMDB File Generation](#step-4---lmdb-file-generation))